AustinKunkel/ambient_lights/README.md

 - **Web-based Control**: Adjust settings via and interactive UI, accessible from any browser.
 - **Custom LED and resolution mapping**: Configure LED positions and resolutions to fit any screen size.
 - **Sound Reactive Mode**: Sync LEDs to audio with multiple different effects (can be paired with screen capture).
-- **Low-Latency Updates**: LEnsure minimal delay when updating LEDs, maintaining an immersive experience.
+- **Low-Latency Updates**: Ensure minimal delay when updating LEDs, maintaining an immersive experience.

 ## Demonstration
 Check out the project in action!